ardizio/Webformer/README.md

   git clone https://github.com/xrr233/Webformer.git Webformer
 ```

-Since this is a 2022 paper, the dependencies are outadeted and installing them cause errors using the following commands:
+Since WeebFormer is a 2022 paper, the dependencies are outadeted and installing them cause errors using the following commands:

 ```
   #ERROR PRONE INSTALLATION: